Blockstream/gdk/docs/source/gdk-json.rst

 :asset_tag: The hex-encoded asset commitment.
 :assetblinder: The hex-encoded asset blinder (asset blinding factor, abf).
 :commitment: The hex-encoded value commitment.
-:confidential: A boolean indicating whether or not the output is confidential.
+:is_blinded: A boolean indicating whether or not the input is blinded.
 :nonce_commitment: The hex-encoded nonce commitment.
 :previdx: The output index of the transaction containing the output representing this input.
 :prevpointer: Deprecated, will be removed in a future release.